sleitch/tilofy/README.md

 Otherwise you can just import the gradle project into eclipse and run as...

-1. RIght click on projecyt and project and run on tomcat server.
+1. Right click on project  and run on tomcat server.
-2. Right click on TilofyApplication.java and run as application
+2. ...or right click on TilofyApplication.java and run as application

 Test The App With Angular Page